Physics-Informed Detection of Friction Anomalies in Satellite Reaction Wheels: RWA Modeling

 \section{RWA Modeling}

-To solve the problem formulated in the previous section, we propose a hybrid approach to overcome the usual limitation of purely data-based and model-based methods.
+To solve the problem formulated in the previous section, we propose a hybrid approach combining data-based and model-based detection methods.
 In this section, we derive the model used for the model-based part, developed from a combination of dataset observation, knowledge of the RWA mechanism, and literature on the topic.